Mebrat Beyene (she/her/hers)

-Monica came to WISH in May 2018 as a Relief Cook, and has been in her role of Kitchen Manager since August.
+Monica came to WISH in May 2018 as a Relief Cook, and has been in her role of Kitchen Supervisor since August 2018.
 Previously Monica worked as a cook for Covenant House Vancouver for 13 years, as well as many other restaurants and catering services.

 What Monica loves about working at WISH is the unique and incredibly vital services it provides to Vancouver’s women with loving and compassionate relationships between staff, volunteers and participants.
 Outside of WISH, Monica loves listening to good music, watching good movies, traveling and spending time with friends and her lovely grandchildren.